xibosignage/xibo-manual/source/en/tour_login.md

 <!--toc=tour-->

-#Logging In
+# Logging In

-The CMS is protected by an authentication system that requires a user name and password.
+The CMS is protected by an authentication system that requires a **Username** and **Password**.

-During installation a user name and password is provided which grants unrestricted access to all areas of the CMS.
-Additional user accounts can be created with various permissions.

-More information on the users, user groups and permissions can be found in the [users section](users.html) of this manual.
+During installation a Username and Password is provided which grants unrestricted access to all areas of the CMS, as a **Super Admin** User.
+Once logged in additional User accounts can be created with various permissions, as covered in the [Users section](users.html) of this manual.

-**All pages** in the CMS are authenticated and if the user is not logged a login form will appear.
+**All pages** in the CMS are authenticated and if the User is not logged a login form will appear.

-##First time access
+## First time access

-###Administrators
+### Administrators (Super Admin Users)

-After installation the user name and password provided during installation must be used to access the CMS.
+After installation the Username and Password provided during installation must be used to access the CMS.

-###New Users
+### Users

-Users can be created by an administrator account and given access to the system.
-The user name and password for any new user should be shared in a private and secure manner and the user should change their password after they have logged in for the first time.
+Users can be created by Administrators and given access to the system.
+The Username and Password for any new User should be shared in a private and secure manner and the User should change their password after they have logged in for the first time.

-##Cookies
+### Force Password Change at next login

+This function can be set by Super Admin Users at [User](users_administration.html) level.

+### Forgotten Password reset

+**Administrators** can activate a Reset link to be available at login, by configuring CMS settings.

+### Cookies

-The CMS uses cookies to track whether users are logged in or not.
+The CMS uses cookies to track whether Users are logged in or not.
 If you are experiencing trouble logging in you may need to adjust your browser settings for cookies.

-##After login
+### After login

-Each user is assigned a dashboard which they will be taken to after login.
+Each User is assigned a [Dashboard](tour_status_dashboard.html) which they will be taken to after login.